+Wisconsin child custody laws stipulate that a child's wishes may be taken into account as a factor when deciding legal custody and physical placement.
 Learn more about Wisconsin child custody laws in the table below, along with links to related articles and resources.
 See FindLaw's Child Custody section for additional information.

-Year Uniform Child Custody Act Adopted
+Year Uniform Child Custody Jurisdiction and Enforcement Act Adopted

 Joint Custody an Option?

 Grandparent Visitation Rights Recognized?

 Child's Own Wishes Considered?

-Research the Law:
+Research the Law

-Related Resources for Child Custody Laws:
+Related Resources for Child Custody Laws